Cape Fear Cooking: Perfect Pumpkin Soup - NewsBreak

 Veg-Out Festival to be held this weekend

 WILMINGTON, N.C.
-(WECT) – VEG-OUT will host its Veg-Out Festival on Oct.
+(WECT) - VEG-OUT will host its Veg-Out Festival on Oct.
 22 from 11 a.m. to 4 p.m. at Riverfront Park at 10 Cowan St., Wilmington.
 Per the announcement, admission to the event is free.
 The festival will offer:.
+Vegan and vegetarian food.
+Free food samples.
 Yoga.
-Health and wellness speakers.
-Local vendors.
-Cooking demonstrations.
+Health and...

 Wilmington eases sidewalk café restrictions for bars and nightclubs